Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Method

+As illustrated in~\autoref{fig:overview}, we adopt the encoder-decoder architecture and the matching mechanism following~\cite{ren2024non}.
+Although the non-autoregressive paradigm guarantees real-time inference, its small and deterministic decoding space tends to produce repetitive and similar sequences, as it consistently selects the highest-probability item at each position.
+In this way, we expand the number of graph vertices \( g \) to be several times the original length of positions embeddings \( m \).
+This design structures the decoder's hidden states as a directed acyclic graph rather than a traditional linear chain, effectively enlarging the decoding space to enable richer sampling pathways for enhanced sequence diversity.
+Furthermore, by employing learnable graph transitions module to explicitly model item dependencies, we significantly improve prediction accuracy.
+We detail the proposed workflow below.

-\textbf{Candidate Encoder } Given \( n \) candidate items \( X = \{x_1, \cdots, x_n\} \), each item \( x_i \) is concatenated with the user feature \( u \) to obtain the final item embeddings, forming a matrix \( \mathbf{X} \in \mathbb{R}^{n \times d} \).
-The encoder employs the standard Transformer encoder architecture~\cite{vaswani2017attention} with $L$ stacked blocks.
-Each block mainly consists of two layers: a self-attention layer and a feed-forward network layer. \nop{ We input $\mathbf{X}$ to the self-attention layer is linearly transformed into query $\mathbf{Q}_x$, key $\mathbf{K}_x$, and value $\mathbf{V}_x$ matrices as follows
+\textbf{Candidate Encoder } Given \( n \) candidate items \( X = \{x_1, \cdots, x_n\} \), we first concatenate each item \( x_i \) with the user features \( u \) to form the input matrix \( \mathbf{X} \in \mathbb{R}^{n \times d} \).
+This matrix is processed by a standard Transformer encoder~\cite{vaswani2017attention} consisting of $L$ stacked blocks, where each block comprises a self-attention layer and a feed-forward network.
+Consequently, we obtain the final encoded representations as: